ClintWinter/colt-steele-advanced/11_js-closures-and-this/Notes.md

 }
 ```

-This one is (also right!).
+This one is.
 A closure only exists when an inner function makes use of variables defined from an outer function that has returned.
 If the inner function does not make use of any external variables, all we have is a nested function.

 ### How Closures Work